sawissac/react-mini-app/README.md

 Click a list & click delete.

-## How to update a todo list
+## How to Search a todo list

-Click search & Write a word that you want to change search, if u are done click undo.
+Click search & Write a word that you want to search, if u are done click undo.